ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 If all of the optional arguments of the `UniDesc()` function are set at their defaults, the HTML file is automatically opened in a browser (courtesy of the `View` argument); it puts the R markdown file, the R script, and the HTML document in the current working directory, while the LaTeX and graph files  are all placed in a subdirectory.

 Several other convenience functions have been created that follow the same process as the `UniDesc()` function.
 The `OneFactor()` function compares one continuous response variable to a categorical variable, while `TwoFactors()` allows for two categorical variables and their possible interaction to help explain a single continuous response variable.
 These functions create group summary statistics and suitable graphs that a sighted audience might expect to see.
 Comparing a continuous response variable to a continuous predictor variable is achieved using the `OnePredictor()` function.
-Each of these functions has an example using data from the `datasets` package [@Rpkg-datasets] so a user can see what can be expected from these functions.
+Each of these functions has an example using data from the `datasets` package [@Rpkg-base] so a user can see what can be expected from these functions.

 ## Analysis of a single continuous variable with respect to a single grouping factor